 Make sure you keep these orchids away from harsh sunlight exposure and sources of heat.

-Phalaenopsis orchids are low-light kind of orchids and will burn in a snap when exposed to intense heat, for instance, in a scorching hot south- or west-facing windowsill in summer.
+Phalaenopsis orchids are low-light kind of orchids and will burn in a snap when exposed to intense heat, for instance, in scorching hot south- or west-facing windowsill in summer.

 Water your Phalaenopsis orchid in the morning.

 Watering early in the morning gives it ample amount of time to dry during the day and prevent it from sitting in water, which causes root rot.
 How often you should water your orchid actually depends on what kind of potting material it comes with.
-Orchids planted in a bark are content with a once-a-week watering schedule, while those nestled in moss can do well without water longer.
+Orchids planted on a bark are content with a once-a-week watering schedule, while those nestled in moss can do well without water longer.
 This is because bark holds less water compared to moss.

 Be careful not to wet the flowers of your Phalaenopsis orchids if you’re watering it in the sink.